While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 What’s more, where the sciatic nerve sits in the buttock is actually quite close to the surface of your skin.
 If you pummel and rough massage that area, you risk directly irritating the sciatic nerve even further, leading to worse symptoms than before.

 The same is true of stretching.
-When you stretch a painful area, you can worsen then compression on the nerve and lead to a worsening of symptoms.
+When you aggressively stretch a painful area, you often increase the compression on the nerve and worsen your symptoms.

 A great alternative is to try stretching the opposite leg instead, gently releasing any tension on your non-painful leg.

-I know that it may FEEL like your tight buttock needs a good stretch to relieve it, but you are far better off going gently and opting for strengthening exercises instead in most instances.
+I know that it may FEEL like your tight buttock needs a good stretch to relieve it, but you are far better off going gently, stretching the opposite leg, and opting for strengthening exercises instead in most instances.

 I hope my reasoning behind the piriformis syndrome exercises to avoid has made sense for you today!
 It can be extremely confusing trying to choose the right exercises for piriformis syndrome and sciatica in general, so if you are confused about anything I have written here then please do feel free to reach out and let me know.

-If you would like guidance on a complete exercise regime for sciatica and piriformis syndrome, click here to view some of our 90 Day Plans – the completely natural way to relieve sciatica and piriformis syndrome.
+If you would like guidance on a complete exercise regime for sciatica and piriformis syndrome, click here to view my full 90 Day Recovery Plan – the completely natural way to relieve piriformis syndrome and stop it from coming back.

 As always, thanks for reading.